gamesonweb/dreamland-ginomartelli/Documentation.md

 The world is completely vertical, and there's only one path to the top.

 🎯 Goal:
--Collect 9 orbs along the way
+- Collect 9 orbs along the way
--Collect 3 final orbs on the last island
+- Collect 3 final orbs on the last island
--All of this in under 1 hour – with no checkpoints
+- All of this in under 1 hour – with no checkpoints

 ![image](https://github.com/user-attachments/assets/a17732a9-3732-42b4-9cc7-8d10e066ef44)